thisismypassport/myinput/README.md

 You can test the configuration without launching the game by switching to the "Test" tab.

+Also, if the game is running, switching back to it after changing the configuration will automatically reapply it.

 Note that by default, newly added games use the same default configuration (called "_default") - so modifying it will affect all games.

 To have a game use a different configuration, select the game in the list and use the "Use Config:" drop down at the bottom of the window (clicking "New" to use a new configuration)